 The effects of alcohol abuse are very wide, they can lead to Alcohol-Induced Dementia, but those that are more commonly known are frequently liver disease and kidney affections.
-However, drinking in a heavy way can also cause severe brain damage and affects a big number of people worldwide.
+However, drinking heavily can also cause severe brain damage and affects a big number of people worldwide.
 In the scientific piece ‘Contribution of alcohol use disorders to the burden of dementia in France 2008–13: a nationwide retrospective cohort study, published by The Lancet Public Health, researchers analyzed a nationwide retrospective cohort of all adult patients, older than 20 years old, admitted to hospital in metropolitan France between 2008 and 2013.

 Of 31.624.156 adults discharged from French hospitals between 2008 and 2013, 1.109.343 were diagnosed with dementia and were included in the analyses.
 Of the 57.353 cases of early-onset dementia, most were either alcohol-related by definition or had an additional diagnosis of alcohol use disorders.
 Alcohol use disorders were the strongest risk factor for dementia onset.
 As stated by the scientific article ‘Alcohol-related dementia: an update of the evidence’, Epidemiological studies suggest that individuals with Alcohol-Induced Dementia typically have a younger age of onset than those with other forms of dementia, are more likely to be male, and often are socially isolated.